-Court services are especially helpful at the beginning of a case when new rules and boundaries need to be set.
-Court services provide information to help your Associate Judge make temporary orders while you work through the process, and/or often give each of you the opportunity to tell your story to a caseworker who can further guide you through this difficult time.
+Court Services are especially helpful at the beginning of a case when new rules and boundaries need to be set.
+Court Services provide information to help the Judge make temporary orders while you work through the process, and/or often give each of you the opportunity to tell your story to a caseworker who, in conjunction with your attorney, can further guide you through this difficult parenting time.

-The court service will not be assigned or initiated until the attorneys and parties have participated in intake and all fees are paid.
-Unless otherwise ordered by the court, the court service will not be assigned or initiated until all attorneys and parties have participated in intake, and all court service fees are paid in full.
-You will be given a fee slip at intake and you will pay the fees in the Tarrant County Child Support office on the second floor of the Family Law Courthouse, across the foyer from Family Court Services offices.
+The Court Service will not be assigned or initiated until the attorneys and parties have participated in intake and all fees are paid.
+Unless otherwise ordered by the court, the Court Service will not be assigned or initiated until all attorneys and parties have participated in intake, and all Court Service fees are paid in full.
+You will be given a fee slip at intake and you will pay the fees to Tarrant County Child Support Services on the second floor of the Family Law Courthouse, across the foyer from Family Court Services offices.

 Personal Data Form.
-The Personal Data Form must be completed by the client in full at time of first scheduled office visit, or the office visit shall be rescheduled.
-Printable copy of the Personal Data Form.
-Printable copy of the Personal Data Form (Spanish).
+The Personal Data Form must be completed by the client in full at time of first scheduled office visit, or the office visit may be rescheduled.

 Travel costs must be paid in advance.
 The party will be required to pre-pay the estimated cost of any travel required for a home visit that is over 50 miles one-way.
 This includes mileage (currently 56 cents per mile), airfare, parking, taxis, meals ($40 per diem for a full day), gas, tolls, car rental, hotel, etc. The assigned caseworker will contact the paying and visiting party to organize logistics, determine costs and direct payment of those costs.

-Usually no written report or custody recommendation.
-Unless otherwise ordered, no written report is issued with a court service.
-A caseworker cannot make primary care recommendations and may not be able to make recommendations as to other substantive issues in the case with these limited services.
+Usually no written report and no custody recommendation.
+Unless otherwise ordered, no written report is issued with a Court Service.
+A caseworker cannot make primary care, custody or access plan recommendations and may not be able to make recommendations as to other substantive issues in the case with these limited services.

-Due to privacy laws, FCS cannot provide medical, psychiatric or psychological, or criminal background records.
+Due to privacy laws, FCS cannot provide medical, psychiatric or psychological, or criminal background records unless otherwise ordered by the court.
 Under no circumstances may FCS provide copies of CPS records, even by court order.